And if you're just joining us, we've spent a lot of time in our first hour on that very curious New York 23 race.

 How'd you like to be the official who says that?

-So over-cautiousness is something I think you're gonna see, and I don't even really mind so very much.
+And I don't even really mind so very much.

-I'd rather be over cautious than then recklessly under cautious.
+I'd rather be over-cautious than recklessly under-cautious.

-But I've just a couple of of additional nagging thoughts about anything that comes out of this administration's mouth or even local officials that deal with the politicization of swine flu.
+But I've just a couple of additional nagging thoughts about anything that comes out of this administration's mouth or even local officials that deal with the politicization of swine flu.

 The swine flu issue arises at a really interesting time, doesn't it?

-Now some people's conspiracy wheels are turning so fast that they believe that the swine flu has been released among us right now, so that all this can take place alongside the health care debate.
+Now, some people's conspiracy wheels are turning so fast that they believe that the swine flu has been released among us right now so that all this can take place alongside the healthcare debate.

 You might want to tap the brakes on that one.

-But since the swine flu issue has arisen, and it happens to be alongside the massive health care debate, is there an effort on the part of this white house to make it seem worse than it is so that we're all just thinking and worrying and gnashing our teeth and wringing our hands over the kind of coverage we have and to make us feel oh so good about government handling a health issue?
+But since the swine flu issue has arisen and it happens to be alongside the massive health care debate, is there an effort on the part of this White House to make it seem worse than it is so that we're all just thinking and worrying and gnashing our teeth and wringing our hands over the kind of coverage we have and to make us feel oh, so good about government handling a health issue?

 Surely we can trust them with our health care.